oktadev/okta-blog/_source/_posts/2020-10-04-introducing-okta-cli.md

 It can sometimes be a daunting task for developers to get started with Okta because of how feature rich it is.

 Introducing the Okta CLI - made by developers for developers.
-Using the CLI tool, you can go from zero to running application complete with auth (in the language and framework of your choice) in about 5 minutes.
-And, you don't have to wade through any web based admin consoles to do it.
+Using the CLI tool, you can go from zero to running an application complete with auth (in the language and framework of your choice) in about 5 minutes.
+And, you don't have to wade through any web-based admin consoles to do it.

 ## Set up the Okta CLI